Tips on Choosing an Obstetrician

 - Completion of four years of residency training that includes: obstetrics, gynecology, gynecologic oncology, ultrasonography, and preventive care

 After completing the residency training, OB/GYNs must pass a test administered by the American Board of Obstetrics and Gynecology (ABOG) to be board certified.
 Some OB/GYNs may choose to further pursue a sub-specialty such as infertility or maternal/fetal medicine.

 What are the advantages of using an Obstetrician?

-One reason many women choose an obstetrician for their pregnancy is because they are comfortable with their current OB/GYN.
-Other women choose to use an OB/GYN because they are experiencing a high risk pregnancy.
+One reason many women choose an obstetrician for their pregnancy is that they are comfortable with their current OB/GYN.
+Other women choose to use an OB/GYN because they are experiencing a high-risk pregnancy.

 Some possible benefits to using an OB/GYN include: